 How Can I Tell if Food Is Safe From Listeria?

-To guarantee food’s safe from listeria, check expiration dates, store items correctly, and cook food to proper temperatures.
-Avoid unpasteurized products and wash fruits and vegetables thoroughly before consumption for added safety.
+Check expiration dates, store items correctly, and cook food to proper internal temperatures.
+Avoid unpasteurized products and wash fruits and vegetables thoroughly before eating.

 What Symptoms Indicate a Listeria Infection?

-When it rains, it pours.
-If you experience fever, muscle aches, nausea, or diarrhea, you might have a listeria infection.
-In severe cases, symptoms can escalate to confusion or seizures, requiring immediate medical attention.
+Common symptoms include fever, muscle aches, nausea, or diarrhea.
+In severe cases, symptoms can escalate to confusion or seizures and require immediate medical attention.

 Is Listeria More Dangerous for the Elderly?